rkgofiitk/academic-issues.github.io/Topics/learningAndTeaching.md

 The education system let them down.
 It leads to political manipulations of the worst kind.
 People are fragmented to take a united stand against politicians.
 Unless we create a situation where education gives a sense of empowerment, the living conditions of people will not improve, and the nation as a polity will remain impoverished and open to political manipulations.
+I think there is need to have a code of conduct for good politics and an unrgent need to completely debar criminal elements from politics.